Opaskwayak Cree Nation: Development, education, and recreation

+Otineka Mall

+Otineka Mall is a 225000 sqft shopping mall located across the Saskatchewan River from The Pas.
+It opened in 1976 and is the largest mall in northern Manitoba.

 Gordon Lathlin Memorial Centre

 Gordon Lathlin Memorial Centre is a 1,100-seat arena, built in 1985.
 Since 1996 it has been home to the OCN Blizzard, who play in the Manitoba Junior Hockey League.
 During a four-month off-season for hockey each year, the centre is used for social gatherings, concerts, and weddings.

 The arena is named after the late Gordon Lathlin, who served as the Opaskwayak's chief from 1967 to 1974.

 In 2012, a second hockey tenant began play at the GLMC when OCN Storm joined the Keystone Junior Hockey League.

 Education

 In terms of education on-reserve, OCN houses the Hilda Young Child Care Centre, Joe A. Ross School, and Oscar Lathlin Collegiate.
 The band government also supports post-secondary students at various institutions throughout Canada and the United States.

 In January 2023, Opaskwayak, along with the federal and provincial governments, announced the construction of a new apartment block in downtown Winnipeg which will be owned and operated by OCN.
 OCN intends to lease several of the units to First Nations students, though the apartment will be open to other applicants as well.

-The building will be 7-stories tall and is located next to the University of Winnipeg's Axworthy Health & RecPlex.
+The building will be seven stories tall and is located next to the University of Winnipeg's Axworthy Health & RecPlex.
 Built by Paragon Design Build and Bockstael Construction, the apartment's construction is expected to take 18 months and be done by summer 2024.

-The combined funding will equal a $17.4 million investment, with contributions from Opaskwayak, the Government of Manitoba through Efficiency Manitoba, and the Government of Canada through the Canada Mortgage and Housing Corporation.
+The combined funding will equal a $17.4-million investment, with contributions from Opaskwayak, the Government of Manitoba through Efficiency Manitoba, and the Government of Canada through the Canada Mortgage and Housing Corporation.